-At my latest company, I was the digital designer & developer during an exciting shift in marketing strategy from a product-spec focus to emphasizing a commercial insight.
-Our latest medical device had the potential to save lives, and our research indicated the public may not know some stunning facts about vitals acquisition.
+At Midmark I was the digital designer & developer during an exciting shift in marketing strategy from a product-spec focus to emphasizing a commercial insight.
+The latest medical device had the potential to save lives, and our research indicated the public may not know some stunning facts about vitals acquisition.

 Our team’s initial creative meeting focused on three major commercial insights, or “pain points,” discovered in the organization’s research.
 What digital assets could best illustrate these insights?